PyO3/pyo3/guide/src/class.md

 Similar to `#[pyfunction]`, the `#[pyo3(signature = (...))]` attribute can be used to specify the way that `#[pymethods]` accept arguments.
 Consult the documentation for [`function signatures`](./function/signature.md) to see the parameters this attribute accepts.

 The following example defines a class `MyClass` with a method `method`.
-This method has a signature which sets default values for `num` and `name`, and indicates that `py_args` should collect all extra positional arguments and `py_kwargs` all extra keyword arguments:
+This method has a signature that sets default values for `num` and `name`, and indicates that `py_args` should collect all extra positional arguments and `py_kwargs` all extra keyword arguments:

 ```rust
 # use pyo3::prelude::*;